Periodontal Disease Huntsville, AL

 When left untreated, gingivitis can advance to “periodontitis.”
 At this stage, your gums form pockets around your teeth that become affected.
 At this stage, your bone and connective tissue can become infected and destroyed.
 At this stage, Dr. King will have to treat it at King Dental since brushing and flossing at home will not affect anything below the gum line.

 Our team will work with you to determine the extent of your disease and help get it under control.
 One of the primary treatments we use at our Huntsville, AL dental office is a deep cleaning therapy known as scaling and root planing.

 This treatment removes the infection-causing bacteria from beneath the gumline and smooths out the surface of the tooth root to help prevent reinfection.
 Depending on the extent of the damage, we may also recommend surgery to eliminate the pockets and help the gums fit more snugly around the teeth.

-Call Today to Schedule Your Appointment for Gum Disease in Huntsville, AL
+Schedule Your Appointment for Periodontal Treatment in 35801

 Do you notice bleeding after you brush your teeth, or when you floss?
 That’s a sign of early inflammation of your gums—and it may not go away.